Fort Wayne FC: Colors and badge

-Fort Wayne FC's original official colors are Dark Blue (2768 U), Blue (279 U), Light Blue (657 U), White, Black, and Red.
+Fort Wayne FC's original official colors were Dark Blue (2768 U), Blue (279 U), Light Blue (657 U), White, Black, and Red.
 These colors were used throughout the club's branding and official materials.

 Fort Wayne FC's 2021 home kit was white, away kit was blue, and the goalkeeper's kit was red.
 The three-wave lines on the club's uniform jersey sleeves, shorts and socks represent the three rivers, St. Mary's River, St. Joseph River and Maumee River, of Fort Wayne.
 Symbols of the flag of Indiana, the flaming torch and its stars, can be found in front of the Fort Wayne FC uniform jersey.

 In 2022, Fort Wayne FC signed a multi-year agreement with global sports company, PUMA, as their official apparel partner.

 The 2022 PUMA CUP branded home kit featured a bold design that incorporated a wavy design in royal blue, and the away kit featured PUMA's Team Liga 25 red kit.

 Ahead of their move to USL League One in 2026, Fort Wayne FC rebranded, adopting autumn gold and black as their primary colors, and designing a new crest.